justinasaservice/justinasaservice.github.io/_posts/2022-04-08-system76-lemur-pro-review.md

 ## Ports

 There's plenty of I/O on board, including Thunderbolt 4 and a full-size HDMI port.
 You also get two USB 3.1 ports, a micro SD card reader, and a TRS headphone jack.
-There's no ethernet port so this may not be the ultraportable for a network admin.
+There's no ethernet port so this may not be the ultra-portable for a network admin.

 ## Display